How to spend a great day in Florence Italy

 Il Porcellino – bronze boar fountain

 We stumbled upon this little piglet while wandering the streets of Florence Italy.
-Totally unexpected, but I’m so glad we did!
+Unexpected, but I’m so glad we did!
 The statue is rather small but still attracts many visitors’ attention.

-The tradition says – put a coin in his jaws and let it fall down.
+The tradition says – put a coin in his jaws and let it fall.
 If it falls through the underlying grating – expect good luck.
 Don’t forget to rub his nose to come back!

 florence things to do